thomaswilder/NEMO_activities/QG_Leith/documentation.md

 - In the IF statements for below mixed layer, have changed the condition `jk < jpkm1` to `jk < ( mbkt(ji,jj) - 1 )`, since `mbkt` gives the index of bottom last T point in ocean, compared with `jpkm1`, which is the absolute bottom `k` index.
 - Successful run...
 	- Improvement in some regions index range (467:475,21:25,5,1).

+### 13th April
+Routine is outputting `zstlimx` even though its in the mixed layer.
+So, what values are `nmlnqg`?
+- Changing `mld_qg` output to `nmlnqg`.

+The `nmln` computation in `zdfmxl.F90` is not sufficient.
+It initializes `nmln` to the w-point below 10 m, but then only changes its value when the mixed layer criteria is met.
+But what if it is never met?
+Then the initial value is incorrect.
+It should be initialized with the number of vertical index points, `mbkt`.
+- Lets try this...

+The mixed layer depth and condition is now correct, but still issues persist.

+I think the issue lies in the value of the Burger/Rossby numbers.
+A small Burger number implies the system is dominated by rotation, not stratification.
+The Rossby number does reach values of 1.

+Boundary layer mixing scheme?